germanramos/hydra/src/README.md

 # DO NOT USE THIS SRC FILES

-This code is only for historical pourposes and "app_manager_sysmon" (Pending new repo)
+This code is only for historical purposes and "app_manager_sysmon" (Pending new repo)

 The code has been splited intro small repositories.
 Please use that: